benmcderm/buildstarter/README.md

 ### Project Creation

 Projects are created with a `ProjectForm` component.
 Users can add projects they'd like to receive funding for via a simple form.

-### Splash Page and Navbar

-The splash page uses a react component to display a number of divs.

 ### Search Bar